davidfa71/BDDSampler/README.md

 ## Instructions

-The instructions for compiling are in the INSTALL file.
+The instructions for compiling are in the `INSTALL.txt` file.

 This program generates random samples for a BDD according to the explanation given by Donald Knuth in section 7.1.4 of The Art of Computer Programming: First, all the nodes are decorated